redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD4-duplication.markdown

 ## When do we remove the duplication?

-What is better?
-Windows or Linux? <br>In general, it depends on.
+>What is better?
+Windows or Linux? ----> In general, it depends on.

 And it is here the same with duplication during your development process.